Whitchurch Bridge: History

 From October 2013 a complete reconstruction took place, with new and stronger piling and steel spans.
 The white lattice iron girders of the 1902 structure were refurbished and incorporated in the design.
 The contractor was Balfour Beatty, the designer Atkins and the project manager Oxfordshire County Council.
 During reconstruction the bridge was closed to vehicles, but a temporary footbridge was provided.
 The project was delayed for several months by exceptional flood flows in the Thames and the new bridge was finally opened on 19 September 2014.
 A blessing ceremony was conducted five days later by the Bishop of Oxford, during which a 1902 De Dion-Bouton was driven across the bridge, carrying Bridge Company directors and a descendant of one of the original bridge promoters of 1792.

 As a result of the delays and consequent overspend on the reconstruction, the company proposed a further toll increase and a public enquiry was held on 19 May 2015.
-It considered 293 written objections but approved the request to increase tolls to 60p for cars and £4 for vehicles weighing more than 3.5 tonnes, on 12 August.
+It considered 293 written objections but approved the request to increase tolls to 60p for cars and £4 for vehicles weighing more than 3.5 tonnes, which was applied by the Whitchurch Bridge (Revision of Tolls) Order 2015 (SI 2015/1573) on 12 August.
 In 2019 it was announced that the Company of Proprietors of Whitchurch Bridge had been sold to the General Estates Company, who previously held a minority stake in the company since the late 1920s.